PaddeCraft/BackUpUtility/README.md

 like excluding files with specific strings in their path.

 ## Installation
-Go to releases and download the latest pip wheel.\
-It is named like this:\
-`BackUp-VERSION-py3-none-any.whl`\
 For installation I recommend [pipx](https://pypa.github.io/pipx/),\
 but you can use normal pip too.\
-Navgate to the directory you downloaded the file to,\
-and type `pip[x] install BackUp-VERSION-py3-none-any.whl`
+Go to the latest release.\
+At the bottom of the release you'll find the pipx installation command.\
+To use normal pip, type pip instead of pipx.

 ## Usage
 ```shell